14 Gallons Challenge

 You may be familiar with the recommendation to have a three-day supply of food and water.
 Here in the Pacific Northwest, the general rule is to have one gallon of water per person per day stored in your home to last you 14 days.
 And, you may need more than that if you have pets or people with special needs.
 This is because experts predict that the Pacific Northwest is overdue for a major earthquake, which may severely damage water systems and other infrastructure.
 When this occurs, it could take two weeks or longer for emergency supplies to reach our region.
 This means that we all will need to rely on our own resources until help arrives.

 About the #14Gallons Challenge

 The #14Gallons Challenge was originally launched by Oregon Public Broadcasting (OPB) in 2015 as a result of their Unprepared series which featured a wealth of information on how unprepared Oregon and Oregonians are for a megaquake along the Cascadia Subduction Zone and what individuals can do to be more prepared for earthquakes and other emergencies.
-The Consortium partnered with OPB in 2016 to relaunch the #14Gallons Challenge and are promoting a second year in 2017.
+The Consortium partnered with OPB in 2016 to relaunch the #14Gallons Challenge and promoted it again in 2017.

 Need resources or more information?
 Contact Bonny (503) 823-4074.